Reordering Columns for Smaller Indexes: Experiments

 \subsection{Column order matters, Gray codes do not}

 Results for realistic data sets are given in Table~\ref{table:mainresults}.
-For these data sets, there were no noticeable benefits (within 1\%) to Gray codes as opposed to lexicographic orders.
+For these data sets, there is no noticeable benefit (within 1\%) to Gray codes as opposed to lexicographic orders.
 The only data set showing some benefit ($\approx 1$\%) is KJV-4grams.

 Relative to the shuffled case, ordering the columns in increasing cardinality reduced the number of runs by a factor of two (Census and Census1881), three (DBGEN and Netflix) or nine (KJV-4grams).
 Except for Netflix and KJV-4grams, these gains drop to $\approx 50$\% when using the wrong column order (by decreasing cardinality).
 On Netflix, the difference between the two column orders is a factor of two (2.5$\times 10^8$ versus 1.2$\times 10^8$).